jarrettmeyer/jarrettmeyer.github.io/_posts/2017-05-25-sql-service-broker-part-1.md

 ---
 title: "SQL Service Broker Part 1: Sending and Receiving Messages"
 layout: post
 date: 2017-05-25
+description:
+thumbnail: /assets/images/sql-server-logo.png
 ---

 This is the first in a series of posts on working with [SQL Service Broker](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/sql-server-service-broker) for application messaging.
 In this post, we will cover the basics of setting up message, contracts, and queues.
 It is expected that you already know what queues are and why you would want to use them in your application.